BioLife Solutions (BLFS)

 nullAI Analysis | Feedback

-Roderick de Greef, Chairman and Chief Executive Officer
+Roderick de Greef, Chief Executive Officer and Chairman of the Board

-Roderick de Greef was appointed Chairman and Chief Executive Officer of BioLife Solutions in 2023.
-He previously served as the company's Chief Financial Officer from May 2016 to November 2021, and subsequently as President and Chief Operating Officer until January 2023, when he retired from management and rejoined the board of directors.
-Prior to his executive roles at BioLife Solutions, Mr. de Greef accumulated over 20 years of experience as Chief Financial Officer for various public and private life science and medical technology companies.
-He has been actively involved in numerous domestic and international mergers and acquisitions (M&A) and financing transactions throughout his career.
-Mr. de Greef has also served on the boards of several public and private companies, including Endologix, Cambridge Heart, Cardiac Science, and Elephant Talk Communications.
+Mr. de Greef was appointed CEO and Chairman of the Board in October 2023.
+He has a long history with BioLife Solutions, having previously served as CFO from 2016 to 2021, COO from 2019 to 2021, and President & COO from November 2021 to January 2023.
+He also served on the company's board of directors from 2000 to 2013 and rejoined in January 2023.
+Prior to his operational roles at BioLife Solutions, Mr. de Greef spent over two decades as Chief Financial Officer for several public and private life science and medical technology companies.
+He has been involved in numerous domestic and international mergers and acquisitions and financing transactions.
+He has also served on the boards of other public companies, including Endologix, Cambridge Heart, Cardiac Science, and Elephant Talk Communications.

 Troy Wichterman, Chief Financial Officer

-Troy Wichterman was promoted to Chief Financial Officer of BioLife Solutions in November 2021.
-He joined the company in 2015 as a financial analyst and advanced through various finance and accounting positions, including Vice President of Finance since November 2019.
-Mr. Wichterman has played an integral role in six acquisitions for BioLife Solutions.
-Before joining BioLife Solutions, his experience included financial roles at Ventas, Heitman, and PricewaterhouseCoopers.
+Mr. Wichterman was promoted to Chief Financial Officer in November 2021.
+He joined BioLife Solutions in 2015 as a financial analyst and advanced through positions of increasing responsibility, including Vice President of Finance since November 2019.
+He played an integral role in six acquisitions for the company.
+Before joining BioLife, Mr. Wichterman held various finance and accounting roles at Ventas, a public healthcare REIT, Heitman, a private equity real estate firm, and PricewaterhouseCoopers (PwC).

-Dr. Aby J. Mathew holds the position of Executive Vice President and Chief Scientific Officer at BioLife Solutions.
-He was a key member of the founding team of BioLife Solutions and is a co-developer of the company's proprietary biopreservation media solutions, including HypoThermosol® and CryoStor®.
-Dr. Mathew is a co-inventor on multiple issued and pending patents related to methods, devices, and formulations for the preservation of cells, tissues, and organs.
+Dr. Mathew was part of the founding team of BioLife Solutions and is a co-developer of the company's proprietary biopreservation media solutions, including HypoThermosol® and CryoStor®.
+He is a co-inventor on multiple issued and pending patents related to methods, devices, and formulations for the preservation of cells, tissues, and organs.
+Dr. Mathew has been conducting research in low-temperature biopreservation since 1994.

 AI Analysis | Feedback